thanacpr-git/eks-upgrade/start-workshop.md

     }
     ```

-- Verify that Metric server run successfully , CPU and Meory will be displayed from below command :
+- Verify that Metric server run successfully, CPU and Meory will be displayed from below command:

     ```
     kubectl top node